 - With anti-slide tread for a superior grip, they’re built to navigate any staircase, whether it’s spiral, curved, or straight.

 - Mobile stairlifts are cost-efficient, flexible alternatives to investing in traditional stairlifts.

-Mobile stairlift costs: Our mobile stairlift devices cost $2,995.00, with the option of financing them through our partnership with Affirm, which starts at $112 a month.
+Mobile stairlift costs: Our mobile stairlift devices cost $2,995.00, with the option of financing them which starts at $112 a month.

 Whether it’s a standing stairlift for a straight staircase, a seated stairlift for a multi-level curved staircase, or a mobile stairlift for freedom and flexibility, we understand and empathize with the budgetary concerns that come with committing to a stairlift.
 This is why we’d like to offer you further guidance and advice to find the stairlift that’s best suited to your unique circumstances.

 To help you make the right investment, we’ve created a comprehensive resource to guide and advise your decision.
 Read ‘How to Finance Your Stairlift In 2021’ here.